shrutigupta02/MedWander-Assignment/README.md

 The application provides the following features:

 - **Form Submission:** Users can submit a form (name, country code, phone number) which is stored in a MySQL database (`userdata` table).
-- **Google Sheets Integration:** Upon form submission, data is also written to a specified Google Sheet using the Google Sheets API (`Sheet1`).
+- **Google Sheets Integration:** Upon form submission, data is also written to a specified Google Sheet using the Google Sheets API (`User-Data`).

 Link to the excel sheet: https://docs.google.com/spreadsheets/d/1PZtmojZG-Xr5OGTqOzGTl3wsSGhxDRJtc_1Ay2oFJgM/edit?usp=sharing